Topological order and Fractons from Gauging Exponential Symmetries: Ground State Degeneracy and Global Constraints in Exponential Charge Gauge Theory

 \subsection{Wilson Lines in Exponential Charge Gauge Theory}

 We now apply this protocol to our model, proposed in Sec.~\ref{sec:two}.
 Upon Higgsing, we used an exponential map from $A_{i, r}$ and $E_{i,r}$ to the $\mathbb{Z}_N$ operators $Z$ and $X$.
-It means that the sums (integrals) in usual gauge theories translate into products in the $\mathbb{Z}_N$ model.
 The ground state is projected to zero local fluxes with eigenvalue $\mathcal{B}_r=1$ for all lattice sites $r$.
 Thus, the total flux on any open or closed area is subject to $\prod_r \mathcal{B}_r= 1$.
 In addition, one can also derive that the eigenvalues of the exponential fluxes also multiply up to one, $\mathbb{Z}_N$ analogs of the fluxes in Eq. \eqref{con2}.

-Consider now the ground state wave function on an open cylinder, as shown in Fig. \ref{flux_area}.
-We focus on the Wilson lines that are defined along the y-loops, associated to the first two conservation laws in Eq.~\eqref{con2} yielding,
+Consider now the ground state wave function on an open cylinder, as shown in Fig.~\ref{flux_area}.
+We focus on the Wilson lines that are defined along the y-loops, associated to the first two conservation laws in Eq.~\eqref{con2} yielding, \begin{widetext}

 Based on Eq.~\eqref{eq:qxqy-conserve-2}, the total flux on an open cylinder is reduced to the holonomy operators localized at the boundaries,